thoughtbot/superglue/README.md

 [![Build Status](https://travis-ci.org/jho406/Breezy.svg?branch=master)](https://travis-ci.org/jho406/Breezy)

 Build modern React/Redux applications using classic Rails.
 Batteries included.
 Turbolinks inspired.
-APIs not required.
+APIs and client-side routing not required.

 ## At a Glance
 Breezy is a set of libraries that helps with data and navigation.
-It comes with thunks, an opinionated redux state shape, a JBuilder inspired traversable templating library and many more tools that compliment classic Rails.
+It makes page-to-page transitions and partial page updates painless to implement, and doesn't require any APIs or client-side routing.

+Additionally, it offers deep integration with Rails and makes React feel like a view replacement for ERB.
+Features you enjoyed when working in classic Rails; such as form helpers, tag helpers, the flash, cookie auth; can continue to add value in your day-to-day.

 ### No APIs